What Is Congenital Adrenal Hyperplasia?

-Children with classical CAH often go through puberty earlier than normal.
-They also grow faster than other kids but end up being shorter than other people by the time they stop growing.
+Children with classical CAH often go through puberty earlier than normal and also grow faster than other kids but end up being shorter than others in adulthood.
 Women with this type of CAH usually have irregular menstrual cycles.
 Both women and men may experience infertility.

 Nonclassical or Late-Onset CAH

 Occasionally, people with this type of CAH don’t experience any symptoms at all.